coreruleset/documentation/content/deployment/install.md

 ## Downloading the Rule Set

-The first step is to download the CRS itself.
+The first step is to download CRS.
 The CRS project strongly recommends using a [supported version](https://github.com/coreruleset/coreruleset/security/policy).

 Official CRS releases can be found at the following URL: https://github.com/coreruleset/coreruleset/releases.